Graduate Admissions for Clinical Psychology

 Step 2: Recommenders: After filling in the contact information for your three recommenders, you must complete the following steps: (1) check the box stating that you waive your right to see the recommenders letter, and (2) under the “action” subheading, select the second circle (save information and contact recommenders now).

 Step 3: Under “Supplemental Admission Documents” Upload the following information: (1) Personal Statement, (2) CV/Resume, and (3) Optional 3rd document (such as a writing sample).
 After each required piece is uploaded, a green check mark will appear.
 (Please indicate in your Personal Statement which faculty member(s) work you are interested in.)

-Step 4: When you have finished filing out the supplemental application hit save.
+Step 4: When you have finished filling out the supplemental application hit Save.
 PLEASE NOTE THAT ONCE YOU HIT SAVE YOU DO NOT NEED TO DO ANYTHING OTHER THAN LOG OUT OF THE APPLICATION SYSTEM.
 THE COMPUTER WILL AUTOMATICALLY UPLOAD YOUR SUPPLEMENTAL APPLICATION TO YOUR ONLINE PROFILE.

 Part III: Additional Information about the application process:

-5. Community college information: COMMUNITY COLLEGE TRANSCRIPTS ARE NOT REQUIRED BY THE GRADUATE SCHOOL.
-DO NOT SUBMIT THEM TO THE GRADUATE SCHOOL.
+- Community college information: COMMUNITY COLLEGE TRANSCRIPTS ARE NOT REQUIRED BY THE GRADUATE SCHOOL.
+DO NOT SUBMIT THEM.